disco-trooper/inventory-application/README.md

   </a>
 </p>

-> A simple inventory application built with Express (Node.js)
+> A simple inventory application built with Express (Node.js).
+Project made as a part of [The Odin Project's curriculum](https://www.theodinproject.com/courses/nodejs/lessons/inventory-application).

 ### ✨ [Demo](https://disco-inventory-application.herokuapp.com/)